wfcommons/pegasus-instances/1000genome/README.md

 ### Workflow Structure

-The 1000Genome workflow structure depend on the _number of chromosses_ (`<NUM_CH>`) evaluated and the _number of sequences per chromossome_
+The 1000Genome workflow structure depends on the _number of chromosses_ (`<NUM_CH>`) evaluated and the _number of sequences per chromossome_
 (`<NUM_SEQ>`).
 For a *single branch* (i.e., one chromossome):